0mar/dealiiscale/README.md

 ## Requirements

  - `cmake`, preferable version 3.1, but lower versions should work too, if you adapt `CMakeLists.txt`.
- - deal.II, version 9.0.
-Please note that both lower versions (e.g. 8.5) and higher versions (e.g. 9.1) will not be compatible.
+ - deal.II, version 9.1.1.
+Please note that lower versions (e.g. 8.5 or even 9.0) will not be compatible.
 See below for installation hints.

 ## Installation for macOS